philspil66/StarTrader-Python/README.md

 ## Listings

-### Python
-This is a Python version of the original BASIC game written by Dave Kaufman in 1974

-[Listing #1](src/startrader.py)- Star Trader / Python Version

 ### Original BASIC version
 Here is the original BASIC versions from the 1977 listing from What to Do After You Hit Return book.